Parish Nurse Salary & Career Guide

-You can then approach faith community leadership and explain how health ministry will fit into the overall mission.
+Begin Working as a Parish Nurse: You can then approach faith community leadership and explore how health ministry will fit into the overall mission.

 You should have experience as a registered nurse, spiritual maturity, an understanding that holistic care of humans includes multiple aspects including faith and spirituality, and ability to work independently/self-starter, Hinton says.

 “Faith community nurses are not just a ‘nurse in the church,’ ” Hinton says.
 “This is a specialty practice.
 To use the title parish/faith community nurse or any form of it, a registered nurse must follow the Scope and Standards, have additional training in spiritual care, and provide holistic care.”

 “Slowly, the percentage of paid faith community nurses is increasing.
 They may be paid by a single congregation, shared between multiple congregations, be paid by a hospital or other organization, or be paid through a grant,” Hinton says.